 Major League Venues and Amenities

-Other notable venues include the new AMSOIL Arena in Duluth, the National Volleyball Center in Rochester, the Pineview Park BMX racetrack in St. Cloud, and Caswell Park in North Mankato, a premier softball complex.
-The Guidant John Rose Minnesota Oval in Roseville, north of St. Paul, is the largest outdoor refrigerated facility in the world.
+Other notable venues include the AMSOIL Arena in Duluth, the National Volleyball Center in Rochester, the Pineview Park BMX racetrack in St. Cloud, and Caswell Park in North Mankato, a premier softball complex.
+The Guidant John Rose Minnesota Oval in Roseville is the largest outdoor refrigerated facility in the world, and the state’s first designated U.S. Olympic Training Site is the Four Seasons Curling Club at the Fogerty Arena in Blaine.
 Several communities across the state have Miracle League baseball fields, specially designed for youth with disabilities.

 Dedicated Athletes and Sports Fans

 Minnesota produces many Olympic athletes, and residents live an active lifestyle embracing recreational sports.
-The Twin Cities area was rated #1 in the 2011 list of America's fittest cities by the American College of Sports Medicine.
+The Twin Cities area was rated #1 on the 2014 list of America's fittest cities by the American College of Sports Medicine.
 This emphasis on active recreation and sports is reflected in the sports facilities and dedicated fans in cities across the state.

 Minnesota's Sports Teams

 Sports fans in Minnesota have a lot to cheer about.
 Minnesota fields professional teams in all the major sports.
-Fans enjoy basketball with the Timberwolves and the Lynx, Vikings football, Wild hockey, Twins baseball, and Swarm lacrosse.
-The Northwoods League showcases fun outdoor baseball in seven towns across the state, while The Saints have an enthusiastic baseball following in St. Paul.
+Fans enjoy basketball with the Timberwolves and Lynx, Vikings football, Wild hockey, Twins baseball, Swarm lacrosse and United FC soccer.
+The Northwoods League showcases fun outdoor baseball in seven towns across the state, while the Saints have an enthusiastic baseball following in St. Paul.
 The University of Minnesota teams in the Twin Cities and Duluth draw devoted crowds.